 Steps to On-Campus Employment

-- Find a job on campus through HuskyJobs
+- Find a job on campus through Handshake

-- Bring your Employment Verification Form signed by your employer to IPS.
-We will give you an authorization letter for your Social Security application.
-Graduate students who have an assistantship can bring their offer letter to us in place of the Employment Verification Form.
+- Use your Employment Verification Form to fill out this request form.
+IPS will then write you an authorization letter for your Social Security application.
+Graduate students who have an assistantship can use the information from their offer letter in place of the Employment Verification Form.

 - Complete this paperwork and return it to the department hiring you: